knocklabs/inbox-example-app/README.md

   }, [items]);
   ```

-- Apply additional filtering based on status and label:
+- Apply additional filtering based on status and label.
+The `labelFilter` and `statusFilter` variables are used to store the current filter state:

   ```typescript
   const filteredFeedItems = useMemo(() => {